 Romania points of interest: Wooden churches in Maramures

 Recommended by Kylee Hayes from These foreign roads

-Straddling a hillside in Maramures, a region in the far north of Romania, is Bârsana Monastery.
+Straddling a hillside in Maramures, a region in the far north of Romania is Bârsana Monastery.
 This mesmerizing complex is home to one of the UNESCO-listed wooden churches famous in this part of the country.
 Find here other places to visit in Maramures.

 Though wooden churches can be found throughout this part of the country, the most impressive can be found at Bârsana.
 The most significant sight at the monastery is the Bârsana Church.
-At a staggering height of 57 metres, it’s the tallest wooden church in Romania.
+At a staggering height of 57 meters, it’s the tallest wooden church in Romania.

 What makes these structures so impressive is the wildly intricate craftsmanship.
 Maramures is famous for producing some of the best woodworkers in the country.
 If you see another wooden church of this design anywhere else in the country, it was built by tradesmen from here.